OUSSAMA-GATTAOUI/DATA-FORGE/README.md

 DataForge is proprietary software.
 Unauthorized copying, modification, or distribution is prohibited.

-For licensing inquiries, contact the APP developper.
+For licensing inquiries, contact: gattaouioussama@gmail.com

 ---